-The Burnt Store Road Widening Project will take the existing roadway configuration of a two-lane undivided rural roadway, with one ten-foot travel lane in each direction, to four lanes in Phase One.
-Ultimately, the future design for Phase Two is a six-lane design with a two-lane frontage road.
+The Burnt Store Road Widening Project will take the existing roadway configuration of a two-lane undivided rural roadway, with one ten-foot travel lane in each direction, to four lanes in the Interim Phase.
+The future design for the Ultimate Phase is a six-lane design with a two-lane frontage road.
 The right-of-way along Burnt Store Road was 200 feet and Lee County acquired an additional 155 feet along the east side of the existing Burnt Store Road to accommodate the new design.
 To view the project plans, click here.

 During construction, existing travel lanes will be widened, milled and resurfaced to become the new southbound lanes.
 Two new northbound lanes will be constructed to the east of the existing lanes.
 The median will be approximately 174 feet wide to allow for future expansion.

 As part of the Burnt Store Road Widening Project, Lee County is raising the elevation of the new bridges to provide pedestrian access underneath the bridges.
 The new bridge at Hermosa Canal will provide a lighted pedestrian underpass to allow safe passage for pedestrians, but not boats, and will connect the sidewalk to the multi-use path.
 The fresh water in the weir basins below the bridges are an essential water resource that supplements 60% of the City of Cape Coral‘s irrigation system.
 The City has no plans on removing the subject weir structures.
 The weir system will remain in place allowing the canals east of Burnt Store Road to remain as freshwater canals.